OpenSwifty/SwiftyUI-iOS/README.md

 #####XCode 7 (latest update) on El Capitan.
 Apple Developer License.

 You should have a working understanding of basic variables, arrays, loops, and so forth.
-If not, consult the playground files that have been added to help assist you in quickly getting up to speed.
-Each app will be increasingly more complex.
-Some samples will be posted onto the App Store for trial on your personal device.
+If not, consult the playground files that have been added to the [Example Swift Apps repo](https://github.com/TheDarkCode/Example-Swift-Apps) to help assist you in quickly getting up to speed.

 ##Related Projects: